(1) For the purposes of this Part, holding the office of constable is to be treated as employment—

 (2) For the purposes of this Part, holding an appointment as a police cadet is to be treated as employment—

-(a) by the chief officer, in respect of any
+(a) by the chief officer,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.